 *Priority given to oversubscribed schools and programs, especially those in Gateway Cities

-In each of the last three years, Program school districts have applied for and been awarded funding in order to plan and implement "After Dark" programs.
-For more information on funding, see the links below or contact Larry DeSalvatore.
+Through the funding opportunities below, school districts have applied for and been awarded funding to plan and implement Chapter 74 "After Dark" Partnership programs.
+For more information on funding, see the links below or contact Larry DeSalvatore .

 Please note that Career and Technical Education Planning Grants and Implementation Grants also fund other efforts to expand access to career and technical education programs.